2022 World Series: Houston Astros

 This is the fifth World Series appearance for the Astros, and the fourth as the American League team.
 The Astros qualified for the 2022 postseason as the American League (AL) West division winner.
-It was their fifth AL West championship in six years and their second straight divisional championship.
+It was their fifth AL West championship in six years and their second straight championship.
 The Astros entered the postseason as the top seed in the American League.
 In the Division Series, they swept the fifth-seeded Seattle Mariners.
 In the American League Championship Series, they swept the second-seeded New York Yankees to make it to the World Series for the fourth time in the previous six seasons (2017, 2019, 2021) and the second consecutive season.
+They were the first team to return to the World Series in back-to-back years since the Kansas City Royals did in 2014 and 2015.

 Houston's pitching staff led the American League in 2022 with the fewest runs allowed, lowest opponent's batting average and walks plus hits per inning pitched, the most strikeouts, and posted an MLB-best 2.78 bullpen earned run average (ERA).
 Justin Verlander, who had missed Houston's postseason runs in 2020 and 2021, made his return from Tommy John surgery and led the AL in wins, ERA, and walks plus hits per inning pitched ratio.
 Rookie shortstop Jeremy Peña won the League Championship Series Most Valuable Player Award after batting 6-for-18 (.333) with two home runs and two doubles in the ALCS.

-Dusty Baker, in his 25th season as a major league manager, was seeking his first World Series win.
+Dusty Baker, in his 25th season as a major league manager, was seeking his first World Series win as a manager (he won the 1981 World Series as a player with the Dodgers).
 At 73 years of age, Baker was the oldest manager in World Series history.